QR Code Payment Methods Compared (2026) — Fees, Setup & Best Systems

 | Merchant hardware | None (just print a code) | NFC terminal ($200-500) |

-In developed markets with existing NFC infrastructure, tap-to-pay is faster.
-In markets building payment infrastructure from scratch, QR codes win because they require zero merchant hardware investment.
+In developed markets with existing NFC infrastructure (US, UK, Japan, Germany), tap-to-pay is faster and the merchant terminals are already paid for.
+In markets building payment infrastructure from scratch (India, Brazil, Southeast Asia, much of Africa), QR codes win decisively because they require zero merchant hardware investment and the central-bank-backed rails have zero merchant fees.

 Frequently Asked Questions